sourcejs/Source/README.md

-# Source - Front-end documentation engine
+# SourceJS - IME for front-end components documentation and maintenance

 **v.0.4.0**